theramiyer/blog/content/page/privacy.md

 ## Share buttons

-The share buttons (Facebook, Twitter, LinkedIn and WhatsApp) _do not_ process your social media data on this site.
+The share buttons (Facebook, X, LinkedIn and WhatsApp) _do not_ process your social media data on this site.
 They use the sharer URL of the respective service with _details about the post_ (post title, post URL, post summary, etc.) as input parameters.
 All processing happens on the destination site/service.
 In other words, the share buttons do not track you until you click them.
 Once you click them, the destination site may track you.
 As such, this site collects no information from you using the share buttons.

 ---